BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 load-test-6798678dc-8tgjc           46m          6Mi
 ```

-The OpenShift web console also has numerous ways to view limits, requests and actual usage through the Metrics and Monitoring pages.
+The OpenShift web console also has numerous ways to view limits, requests and actual usage through the Metrics and Observe pages.

 ## Quotas